 Welcome!
 Hail and well met!
-Welcome to the worlds of Realms of Myth (RoM) and fantasy roleplaying!
+Welcome to Realms of Myth and fantasy roleplaying!

-For those who don’t know what that means, this book is actually a type of rulebook for a game.
-What kind of game could have such an imposing collection of rules that they fill up an entire book?
+For those who don’t know what that means, this book is actually the rulebook for a game.
+What kind of game could have such an imposing collection of rules?
 Well, not every page is filled with rules, but it is a roleplaying game!